LuckEhCanadian/portalProject/proposal.md

 - Multiple chambers
 - Some level of legitimate difficulty
 - GLaDOS voice lines somewhere in there
+- Portals that don't go through walls
+- Portals that only spawn on walls

 ## Nice to have
 - Boxes